dvsa/mot-automated-testsuite/docs/step-definitions.md

 High level:

 * I browse to ```URL```
+* I go back to the previous page
 * I press the ```"..button text.."``` button
 * I press the first ```"..button text.."``` button
 * I click the button which contains text ```"..button text.."```